Oblong Inc. (OBLG) Reveals an Earnings Mystery

-Oblong Inc. (NASDAQ:OBLG) went up by 61.85% from its latest closing price compared to the recent 1-year high of $2.20.
-The company’s stock price has collected -57.80% of loss in the last five trading sessions.
+Oblong Inc. (NASDAQ:OBLG) went up by 26.53% from its latest closing price compared to the recent 1-year high of $2.20.
+The company’s stock price has collected 13.81% of gains in the last five trading sessions.

 Is It Worth Investing in Oblong Inc. (NASDAQ :OBLG) Right Now?